 5-Eyes alliance

-The Five Eyes alliance (FVEY) consists of the 5 parties to the UKUSA Agreement:
+The Five Eyes alliance (FVEY) consists of the five parties to the UKUSA Agreement:

-5 Eyes countries have intelligence agencies such as the NSA (US) or GCHQ (UK) gathering mass signals intelligence data (i.e. spying) on people in various parts of the world and sharing it with each other.
+Five Eyes countries have intelligence agencies like the NSA (National Security Agency from the US) or GCHQ (Government Communications Headquarters from the UK) spying on people in various parts of the world and sharing it with each other.

 Although these activities are mainly directed towards geopolitical adversaries (China, Russia, Iran, etc.), no country is truly exempt from such surveillance.
-As a matter of fact, documents leaked by Edward Snowden reveal that the US is paying UK’s GCHQ to gather data on US citizens and share it with the NSA - although warrantless “wiretapping” of citizens is illegal, the UKUSA Agreement offers a workaround to do it anyway.
+In fact, documents leaked by Edward Snowden reveal that the US is paying UK’s GCHQ to gather data on US citizens and share it with the NSA – although warrantless “wiretapping” of citizens is illegal, the UKUSA Agreement offers a workaround to do it anyway.

-Born out of the Atlantic Charter in 1941 (formalized as the BRUSA Agreement in 1943), initially, the Five Eyes had the objective of monitoring the Soviet Union and its allies.
-However, as the political landscape changed, so did the alliance’s targets and powers.
-Crucially, there has been a steady shift towards the collection of private communications (particularly during the “War on Terror”).
+Born out of the Atlantic Charter in 1941 (formalized as the BRUSA Agreement in 1946, which later became known as UKUSA), the Five Eyes had the objective of monitoring the Soviet Union and its allies.
+However, the alliance’s targets and powers changed as the political landscape changed.
+Crucially, there has been a steady shift towards collecting private communications (particularly during the “War on Terror”).

 9-Eyes alliance

-The Nine Eyes is an extension of the FVEY and consists of the following countries:
+The Nine Eyes is an extension of the Five Eyes and consists of the following countries:

-Little is known about how the rights and responsibilities differ between 9-Eyes and FVEY countries.
-However, it’s clear that these additional states are not exempt from surveillance within the alliance.
+Little is known about how the rights and responsibilities of the Nine and Five Eyes countries differ.
+However, these additional states are not exempt from surveillance within the alliance.

 14-Eyes alliance